-University Place School District
+University Place School District Health Requirements

 Annual Health Required Form

 If it becomes necessary for a student to take any form of medication at school, according to state law, the following must be on file in the health room:

-• All medication and medical information should be given to the school nurse at Registration and as necessary throughout the school year.
+• All medication and medical information should be given to the school nurse at Registration, and as necessary throughout the school year.

 • ALL INHALERS & EPI-PENS must be in place at the school prior to the first day of attendance.
 NO EXCEPTIONS due to child safety.

 Students are required to have current immunizations

-Up to date and current immunization records must be provided for students to be enrolled.
-University Place students must present evidence of immunity to all required Immunizations for public school attendance as listed by the Washington State Department of Health and Tacoma Pierce County Health Department per age and grade level.
+- Up to date and current immunization records must be provided for students to be enrolled.
+University Place students must present evidence of having all required Immunizations for public school attendance as listed by the Washington State Department of Health and Tacoma Pierce County Health Department per age and grade level.
 Parent verification of disease is no longer acceptable.
 Healthcare provider verification of chickenpox history required.
 For 2014-2015 there are some immunization requirement changes, please check with your Health Care Provider or use the e-mail source below.